wrightben/languages/README.md

 ### Overview
-Search + AI generates high-quality solutions to common problems which has eliminated the need to keep them in a personal repo.
+Search + AI generates high-quality solutions to common problems, which has eliminated the need to keep them in a personal repo.
 Because of this, I've deleted most of the code I previously had.

 ### Resume
 [Plum Profile](https://secure.plum.io/en/p/MDzfc23nx6MMS6sp1iTXHw)<br/>